what is a notary public what is a notary public

 Why are notaries important in legal transactions?

-Notaries add credibility to documents used in judicial and administrative settings, making them essential in both personal matters like buying a house or finalizing a will, and professional agreements.
+Notaries add credibility to documents used in judicial and administrative settings, making them essential in both personal matters like buying a house or finalizing a will, as well as professional agreements.

 How do notaries verify identities?